Hydrodynamic and symbolic models of computation with advice: Computation with advice in ideal fluid motion

-\paragraph{\textbf{Time complexity via orbit lenght}} In \cite{BGP}, another possible measure of the time complexity of simulations with ODEs was proposed.
+\paragraph{\textbf{Time complexity via orbit length}} In \cite{BGP}, another possible measure of the time complexity of simulations with ODEs was proposed.
 When there is a metric in the ambient space (for example, the Euclidean metric for an ODE defined in $\mathbb{R}^m$), a measure of time that is invariant with respect to reparametrizations is the length of the orbit with respect to the Riemannian metric.
-This approach is also reasonable in the context of hydrodynamics, since the space is endowed with a natural Riemannian metric, the one for which the flow solves the Euler equations.
-This point of view can as well be taken in our construction in Theorem \ref{thm:Eulerpoly}.
-Indeed, the vector field $X$ has no zeroes, and the ambient manifold is compact, hence there are $c,C\in \mathbb{R}$ constants such that
+This approach is also reasonable in the context of hydrodynamics since the space is endowed with a natural Riemannian metric, the one for which the vector field solves the Euler equations.
+This point of view can also be taken in our construction in Theorem \ref{thm:Eulerpoly}.
+Indeed, the vector field $X$ has no zeroes, and the ambient manifold is compact, hence there are constants $c,C\in \mathbb{R}$ such that

 where $g$ denotes the metric for which $X$ is a stationary solution to the Euler equations.
 In particular, the length of an injective piece of an integral curve grows linearly with time.
 For the flow $X$, the computational steps are given by $K_s=1$ (as in Definition \ref{def:simu}).
-By hypothesis, given an input of size $n$ the machine halts after $P(n)$ steps (where $P$ is a polynomially-bounded function and $n$ the size of the input), the integral curve simulates the process in time $P(n)$.
+For a given input of size $n$ the machine halts after $P(n)$ steps (where $P$ is a polynomially-bounded function and $n$ is the size of the input).
 By Equation \eqref{eq:norm}, the length of the curve up to time $P(n)$ is polynomial as well, so polynomial complexity is well-defined using the approach proposed in \cite{BGP}.
-Note that it is also possible to construct a metric $\tilde g$ for which $X$ is a stationary solution to the Euler equations as well, and $X$ has constant norm equal to one.
+Note that it is also possible to construct a metric $\tilde g$ for which $X$ is a stationary solution to the Euler equations that has a norm everywhere equal to one.
 In that case, the length coincides with the time.
-The construction of $\tilde g$ is done using the arguments explained in \cite[Section 1.3.4 page 85]{ThC}, by considering a one-form $\alpha$ (which is not anymore of contact type everywhere, but is instead closed in the solid torus) such that $\alpha(X)=1$ in the solid torus.\\
+The construction of $\tilde g$ is done using the arguments explained in \cite[Section 1.3.4 page 85]{ThC}, by considering a one-form $\alpha$ that is not any more of contact type everywhere, but is instead closed in the solid torus where it satisfies $\alpha(X)=1$.\\

 \paragraph{\textbf{Other hydrodynamical systems}}